richbuilder3/pintersting-/README.md

-# ONe Month Rails
+# One Month Rails

-This is the pinteresting smaple application for
+This is the pinteresting sample application for
 [*One Month Rails*](http://onemonthrails.com)

 by [Richard Grundy]